-Because you’re more likely to have another PE in the first three weeks after your initial event, XARELTO® 15 mg is taken twice a day with food for the first 21 days of treatment to make sure there is enough medicine in your system during the period of highest risk.
-After 21 days, the risk of having another PE is lower, so the dosage of XARELTO® is reduced to 20 mg once-daily with food starting on day 22.
+Because you’re more likely to have another PE in the first 3 weeks after your initial event, XARELTO® 15 mg is taken twice a day with food for the first 21 days of treatment to make sure there is enough medicine in your system during the period of highest risk.
+After 21 days, the risk of having another PE is lower, so the dosage of XARELTO® is reduced to 20 mg once daily with food starting on day 22.

 You should take XARELTO® exactly as prescribed by your healthcare professional.
 Do not change your dose or stop taking XARELTO® unless your healthcare professional tells you to.

 Taking steps to be healthier and reduce your risk is an important part of preventing future blood clots.
 But since having a prior PE increases your risk of having another blood clot, it’s very important that you take XARELTO® exactly as your healthcare professional prescribes.
 Do not stop taking XARELTO® without talking to the healthcare professional who prescribes it for you.